-'''

-Clean('foo', ['bar', 'baz'])

-Clean('dist', env.Program('hello', 'hello.c'))
+Clean('foo', ['bar', 'baz']) Clean('dist', env.Program('hello', 'hello.c')) Clean(['foo', 'bar'], 'something else to clean')

-Clean(['foo', 'bar'], 'something_else_to_clean')

-'''

 In this example, installing the project creates a subdirectory for the documentation.
 This statement causes the subdirectory to be removed if the project is deinstalled.